bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 I hope it's obvious that the main difference is that "semantic indentation" differentiates between macros with body forms and regular function/macro invocations.
 That makes it easy to visually tell the apart.
 The "fixed indentation" approach, however, advocates ignoring those differences and indenting everything the same way.

-**NOTE:** There are other aspects of "semantic indentation" as well, but I'll stick only to the most prominent/infamous parts.
+**NOTE:** There are other aspects of "semantic indentation" as well, but I'll stick only to the most prominent/infamous parts in this article.

+## Semantic Formatting vs Fixed Formatting

 The main argument in favor of "fixed indentation" is tooling support - if you don't need to format something differently, obviously creating code formatters becomes easier.
 There's nothing for the formatter to parse/analyze, and there's no need for configuration.
 Simplicity is generally a good thing, so this definitely sounds appealing.
 While, I'm all for consistency and good tooling support, I don't think that's that big of a deal in the case of Clojure, though.
 Consider the following: